Medical Dictionary

 Urinalysis

 A urinalysis is a test of your urine.
-It is often done to check for a urinary tract infections, kidney problems, or diabetes.
+It is often done to check for a urinary tract infection, kidney problems, or diabetes.
 You may also have one during a checkup, if you are admitted to the hospital, before you have surgery, or if you are pregnant.
 It can also monitor some medical conditions and treatments.

 A urinalysis involves checking the urine for: